 It would just be another impotent protest fueled by misinformation.

-Alex wants to pretend that the man wants to arrest everyone who was there, but that's not true.
+Alex wants to pretend that the man wants to arrest everyone who is there, but that's not true.

 That's his false straw man that he's created.

-The people who were being arrested are people who committed crimes.
+The people who are being arrested are people who committed crimes.

 Also, if Alex thinks that no one criticized the March on Washington for jobs and freedom, he should look into his own history and see what the John Birch Society was saying about it.

-There's a book called The World of the John Birch Society, and they discuss the response to the march.
+There was a book called The World of the John Birch Society, and they discussed the response to the march.

 Quote, the John Birch Society's response to these developments was both to considerably increase the amount of time and attention it devoted to the question of black civil rights and to frame the issue within the organization's broader conspiratorial understanding of communism's determination to take over the United States.

-But the reality is that if he'd been around back then, at least half of his show would be him reading bullshit headlines about how King was working for the communist Chinese.
+It's fun for Alex to pretend that everyone supported King in 1963, but the reality is that if he'd been around back then, at least half of his show would be him reading bullshit headlines about how King was working for the communist Chinese to destabilize America.

 It's all just nonsense.